QiuYukang/5G-LENA/doc/source/nr-module.rst

 facilitate and accelerate the introduction of the new schedulers specializations, i.e., the new schedulers only need to implement a minimum set of specific scheduling functionalities without having to follow any specific industrial API.
-The core scheduling process is defined in ``ScheduleDl`` and ``ScheduleUl`` functions.

 The scheduling process assigns the resources for active DL and UL flows and notifies the MAC of the scheduling decision for the corresponding slot.
-The scheduling logic for DL and UL are defined, respectively, in ``DoScheduleDl`` and ``DoScheduleUl`` functions.
-Currently, since in the uplink the TDMA is used, the ``DoScheduleUl`` is designed to support only TDMA scheduling.
-On the other hand, ``DoScheduleDl`` is designed to allow both, TDMA and OFDMA, modes for the downlink.
-Through these functions it is delegated to subclasses to perform the allocation of symbols among beams (if any), allocation of RBGs in time/frequency-domain among active UEs by using specific scheduling algorithm (e.g.,
+Currently, since in the uplink the TDMA is used, the scheduling for UL flows is designed to support only TDMA scheduling.
+On the other hand, the scheduling for DL flows is designed to allow both, TDMA and OFDMA, modes for the downlink.
+The scheduling functions are delegated to subclasses to perform the allocation of symbols among beams (if any), allocation of RBGs in time/frequency-domain among active UEs by using specific scheduling algorithm (e.g.,